 Named in honour of the museum's first curator, the R.N.
 Atkinson Temporary Exhibit Gallery is a dedicated temporary exhibition space.
 Temporary exhibits usually have a local focus and remain on display for about four months.
 Because exhibits are always changing in the R.N.
 Atkinson Gallery, it's worth visiting frequently to see what's new!

-The exhibit will be on display to the public and school groups until May 29, 2017.
-Tours are available by contacting the museum.
+The exhibit will be on display to the public and school groups until September 2, 2017.
+Tours are available by contacting the museum at 250-490-2454.

 This project has been made possible in part by the Government of Canada.

 This exhibit will feature a review of Penticton's last 150 years plus more in celebration of Canada's 150th anniversary.

 Penticton: The Shaping of Place

 On permanent display at the Museum is the exhibit “Penticton: The Shaping of Place” which invites you to step back in time and explore the forces that shaped Penticton through its history.
 As you walk through the exhibit you will journey through a series of landscapes that stand as milestones in the development of the area.

 - Space-scape begins the story of Penticton at the Big Bang and explains the formation of the Universe, the stars, and planets.
 Watch a short film to understand how the Earth was formed and observe the inner workings of an atom with an interactive model.

 - Geo-scape describes the geological formation of the Okanagan Valley through volcanic and glacial action over the course of millennia.
 View our collection of minerals from around the world and discover how the site of our city was created as the glaciers retreated after the last ice age.

 - Nature-scape is devoted to the explanation of local natural history and the many unique ecosystems that exist within the Okanagan Valley.
 Learn about local endangered species through our wetlands and mountainous terrain dioramas, and meet Merry and Pippin, our live resident spadefoot toads.